Skip to content

 Note for Referees

-At the moment when the candidate has registered the referee details, you as the referee will receive an automated e-mail with access details for submitting your reference letter through a dedicated online portal.
+At the moment when the candidate has registered the referee details, you, as the referee, will receive an automated e-mail with access details for submitting your reference letter through a dedicated online portal.
 The system guarantees full confidentiality of the documents submitted which are not accessible to candidates.
-Candidates can however directly verify the status of the submission of the reference letter on their application form.
+Candidates can, however, directly verify the status of the submission of the reference letter on their application form.

-• You should give your opinion of the candidate's intellectual ability, knowledge in his/her field, motivation for research, capacity to work in a group, oral and written expression.
+• You should give your opinion of the candidate's intellectual ability, knowledge in his/her field, motivation for research, capacity to work in a group, and oral and written expression.

 • Please note that only PDF documents (maximum file size limit is 2.00 MB) can be submitted.
-Please do not send password protected or secured files.
+Please do not send password-protected or secured files.

 • You may use your own reference format.